What Is a Bill of Lading and How Is It Different From a Proof of Delivery?

 This non-negotiable BOL is issued by the air freight forwarder or company.

 The BOL states that the shipment has been loaded into the vessel in good condition and that the packaging and goods cannot be declared defective.
-If the packaging and/or goods do end up being damaged or incorrect, it can be replaced by a Dirty BOL.
+If the packaging and/or goods do end up being damaged or incorrect, they can be replaced by a Dirty BOL which we explain below.

-This BOL contains a clause that states that the condition of the shipment can be declared “dirty” if there is significant damage to the packaging, broken cargo, the incorrect quantity of goods, etc.
+This BOL contains a clause that states that the condition of the shipment can be declared “dirty” if there's significant damage to the packaging, broken cargo, the incorrect quantity of goods, etc.

 This BOL is considered a legal document that allows the shipment to be passed from one distribution center to another, through international and domestic borders, and between different modes of transport.
 An Ocean or Inland BOL might also be necessary, depending on the shipment’s final destination.

 This BOL is used when there are two or more modes of transport for this shipment.
-This BOL is also referred to as the multimodal transport BOL.
+This legal document is also referred to as the multimodal transport BOL.

-This BOL is used for cargo that is meant to be both picked up and delivered by the same vehicle and vessel.
+This BOL is used for cargo that's meant to be both picked up and delivered by the same vehicle and vessel.

 This BOL is considered “stale” if the shipment arrives at the port before the BOL itself.